Math 116: Study Guide - Chapter 8

 - Sketch the graph of the parametric equations.

 - Eliminate the parameter.
 Two parts.

-- Sketch the graph of the conic sections.
-One parabola, one ellipse, one hyperbola.
-Two are in
+- Sketch the graph of a conic section in standard form.

 - Write the equation of the conic section shown.
-Four parts, a circle, parabola, ellipse, and
+Three parts; a parabola, ellipse, and hyperbola

 - Application problem.
 Find the equation of a parabola.
 Then use the equation to find the

 - Application problem.
 Find the equation of an ellipse.